programminghistorian/ph-submissions/en/lessons/scalable-reading-of-structured-data.md

 ### Exporting the new dataset as a JSON file

-To export our new dataset out of our R environment and save it as a JSON file, you use the `toJSON`-function from the jsonlite-package.
+To export our new dataset out of our R environment and save it as a JSON file, you use the `toJSON` function from the jsonlite-package.

 To make sure our data is stored as manageable and structured as possible, all of our close reading data files are dubbed with the same